managedcoder/BotFrameworkAccelerators/Workshop/How to Build Your Bot.md

 1. In Visual Studio, right-click the Virtual Assistant or Skill in the Solution Explorer and choose **Publish**
-![Visual Studio Publishing User Interface](./Images/VSPublishUserInterface.png) 2.Make sure **App Service** is selected then choose **Select Existing** and then click the **Advanced** … link
+![Visual Studio Publishing User Interface](./Images/VSPublishUserInterface.png)
+2. Make sure **App Service** is selected then choose **Select Existing** and then click the **Advanced** … link
-![Publishing Target User Interface](./Images/PublishingTargetUserInterface.png) 3.Select **Debug** for the _Configuration_ setting and expand _File Publish Options_ and check **Remove additional files at destination** to insure there are no pesky leftover after any future deployment and then click **Save**.
+![Publishing Target User Interface](./Images/PublishingTargetUserInterface.png)
+3. Select **Debug** for the _Configuration_ setting and expand _File Publish Options_ and check **Remove additional files at destination** to insure there are no pesky leftover after any future deployment and then click **Save**.
-![Configuration Settings User Interface](ConfigurationSettingUserInterface.png) 4.Now click **Publish**
+![Configuration Settings User Interface](ConfigurationSettingUserInterface.png)
+4. Now click **Publish**
-![Publishing Summary User Interface](./Images/PublishingSummaryPage.png) 5.Select your Azure account and subscription then expand the App Service folder that contains the Virtual Assistant App Service you want to publish to and then click **OK** and the publishing process will begin.
+![Publishing Summary User Interface](./Images/PublishingSummaryPage.png)
+5. Select your Azure account and subscription then expand the App Service folder that contains the Virtual Assistant App Service you want to publish to and then click **OK** and the publishing process will begin.
 You can open the View | Output window to watch the progress and check to make sure it completes successfully